-In our implementation the amount of CPU time used was on average 3.5 times longer for each target-space training iteration compared to each weight-space iteration.
-In all experiments, the full data-set was used in all training batches ( $n{\rm b}=\overline{n}{\rm b}=194$ ).
-With target space, $\lambda=0.001$ was used for equation (7), and initial targets were randomised using a truncated normal distribution with $\sigma=1$ , followed by the projection given by (14).
+In our implementation the processing time was on average 3.5 times longer for each target-space training iteration compared to each weight-space iteration.
+In all experiments, the full data-set was used in all training batches ($n{\rm b} = \overline{n}{\rm b} = 194$).
+With target space, $\lambda = 0.001$ was used for equation (7), and initial targets were randomised using a truncated normal distribution with $\sigma = 1$, followed by the projection given by (13).
 For weight-space learning, the weights were randomised using the method of Glorot and Bengio (2010).

-Fig. 5 shows the effectiveness of the Sequential Cascade untangling (SCU) variant against the Optimistic Cascade untangling (OCU) target-space algorithm (described in Section 2.4), and indicates that the SCU method is more stable and effective than the OCU method.
+Fig. 6 shows the effectiveness of the Sequential Cascade untangling (SCU) variant against the Optimistic Cascade untangling (OCU) target-space algorithm (described in Section 2.3), and indicates that the SCU method is more stable and effective than the OCU method.